elotroalex/caridischo/_caridischo/cds81.md

 ---
 pid: cds81
+label: 'In Whispers and Furtive Glances: Assessing Cuban Digital Literacies and (H)ac(k)tivism in Post-Embargo Cuba'
 caridischo_genre: Cabinet of Wonders
-label: 'In Whispers and Furtive Glances: Assessing Cuban Digital Literacies and (H)ac(k)tivism in Post-Embargo Cuba'
 claimed_genre: a project proposal
 link: https://marktriana.wixsite.com/whispersandglances
-open_access: 'TRUE'
+access: open
 status: In Development
 language: en
 creators: Mark Daniel Triana
 stewards:
-blurb: '\"In Whispers and Furtive Glances: Assessing Cuban Digital Literacies and (H)ac(k)tivism in Post-Embargo Cuba\" is a prospective digital humanities project that discusses the ways in which Cuban peoples have cultivated a unique and compelling digital presence in the twenty-first century despite the many challenges that have been posed by surveillance, lack of material access, and severe network and hardware limitations.'
+blurb: "&quot; In Whispers and Furtive Glances: Assessing Cuban Digital Literacies and (H)ac(k)tivism in Post-Embargo Cuba&quot;  is a prospective digital humanities project that discusses the ways in which Cuban peoples have cultivated a unique and compelling digital presence in the twenty-first century despite the many challenges that have been posed by surveillance, lack of material access, and severe network and hardware limitations."
+related_to:
 added_by: Roopika Risam
 twitter: "@roopikarisam"
-added_year: '2020'
+census_year: '2020'
 notes:
+sub_collections:
+open_data:
 order: '148'
 layout: caridischo_item
 collection: caridischo